warriorminds/kry/README.md

 We need 2 new features in this task: *add* and *remove* locations.

+All API requests require a `X-Api-Key` HTTP header.
+One `X-Api-Key` is generated for you on app install and is used when fetching current stored locations.

 ### 1. Add a new location

 Implement the functionality to add a new location.